takram-design-engineering/takram-algorithm/README.md

 #### LeafIterator

 A leaf iterator traverses all the leafs in a container that has a tree-like structure.
-Empty sub-containers which have no leaves will be skipped in iterations.
+Empty sub-containers which have no leaves will be skipped during iteration.

 ```cpp
 using C = std::vector<int>;